Active Learning and Novel Model Calibration Measurements for Automated Visual Inspection in Manufacturing: Experiments

-We set up eight scenarios (see Table \ref{T:EXPERIMENTS}), and experimented with two quality thresholds (0.95 and 0.99 probability that the item corresponded to a certain class) and five machine learning models.
-We calibrated the machine learning models using a sigmoid model based on Platt logistic model \cite{platt1999probabilistic} (see Eq. \ref{E:PLATT-CALIBRATION}).
+Eight scenarios were set up (see Table \ref{T:EXPERIMENTS}), and experimented with two quality thresholds (0.95 and 0.99 probability that the item corresponded to a certain class) and five machine learning models.
+The machine learning models were calibrated using a sigmoid model based on Platt logistic model \citep{platt1999probabilistic} (see Eq. \ref{E:PLATT-CALIBRATION}).

 \begin{eqfloat}

 \end{eqfloat}